John Jones, Talysarn: Life

-John Jones was born in a house called Tanycastell, in Dolwyddelan, and brought up in a farming family but which also had many connections with Nonconformist religion.
-He was a monoglot Welsh language speaker, and the only formal education he received was at the Sabbath school.
+John Jones was born in a house called Tan-y-castell, in Dolwyddelan, and brought up in a farming family but which also had many connections with Nonconformist religion.
+He was a monoglot Welsh speaker, and the only formal education he received was at the Sabbath school.

 As a young man around 1820 he was engaged as a labourer building Thomas Telford's road from London to Holyhead (now known as the A5), and was heard by his fellow workers preaching on religious matters as he walked to work.
 In 1822 he moved to Talysarn to find work in the quarry, but was increasingly devoting himself to preaching.
 He was ordained in 1829, and would become widely known by the name "John Jones, Talysarn", after his adopted home village.

-He married Frances (Fanny) Edwards around this time and left the quarry as they kept a shop together - although in practice it was she who understood business and kept the shop, so that he could devote time to matters of religion.
+He married Frances (Fanny) Edwards around this time and left the quarry as they kept a shop together – although in practice it was she who understood business and kept the shop, so that he could devote time to matters of religion.

 Between 1850 and 1852 he was a joint owner of the Dorothea Quarry but did not like this occupation.

 He died on 16 August 1857 and was buried at the parish graveyard in Llanllyfni.
 In the funeral procession were 8 doctors, 65 ministers, 70 deacons, 200 choristers and around 4,000 others with a further 2,000 who joined en route.